laurentperrinet/laurentperrinet.github.io/content/authors/hugo-ladret/_index.md

 # Neuroscience Specialist for Artistic Creation (2018-07 / 2018-09)

-I developed computational neuroscience and computational physics models, in collaboration with well-known contemporary artist [Etienne Rey]({{< relref "/authors/etienne-rey" >}}) at Friche la Belle de Mai (Marseille) and AI researcher Laurent Perrinet.
+I developed computational neuroscience and computational physics models, in collaboration with well-known contemporary artist [Étienne Rey]({{< relref "/authors/etienne-rey" >}}) at Friche la Belle de Mai (Marseille) and AI researcher Laurent Perrinet.
 The idea behind our project was to create works of art by distributing particles in a constrained, semi-stable space, thereby creating discrete illusory perceptions.

 To dive into more technical details, my work included the implementation of a Boltzmann lattice for computational fluid dynamics (D2Q9 structure), as well as various electro-magnetic interaction models.
 On the neuroscience side, I used Deep Convoluted Generative Adverserial Networks (DCGAN), Kohonen maps and Canny edge detectors to generate triangulated graphs with a hidden underlying structure.